⁄⁄ your first 100

 Knowing if anyone visited

-You do not need a heavy analytics stack on day one.
-Three signals are enough to start.
+You do not need an analytics stack on day one.
+Three signals are enough:

 • Did your inbox get mail?
-The contact form is wired to your email.
-Real humans typing into a form is the most honest signal.
+The contact form goes to your email.
+Real humans filling a form is the most honest signal.

 • Did anyone reply to your post?
-Likes are not data, but a reply asking a question is.
+Likes are not data.
+A reply with a question is.

-• Did the form get fake entries?
-Spam is annoying but it also means your site is being indexed.
-Add a friction step on the form if it gets out of hand.
+• Did the form get spam?
+Annoying, but it means your site is being indexed.

 Good places to share a freshly shipped site

-• Twitter / X. Reply to relevant threads.
-Do not bomb the timeline with a launch tweet first.
+• Twitter / X. Reply to relevant threads before posting a launch tweet.

 • LinkedIn.
-The plain story of why you built this lands better than a polished announcement.
+The plain story of why you built this beats a polished announcement.

 • Niche communities.
-Indie Hackers, relevant subreddits, Slack groups for your space.
+Indie Hackers, subreddits, Slack groups.
 Share once, then stick around.

 • Your existing audience.
-Newsletter readers, podcast listeners, customers.
 They already trust you.
 Ask for one piece of feedback, not a share.